felca-1108/Ship-Classification_CNN-using-Pytorch/README.md

 - Submarine
 - Tug

 For this classification problem, we are going to use AlexNet, a well known convolutional neural network.
 We'll use Pytorch library to work on this project.
+Among other good metrics, we can we can highlight the high accuracy of around 93% on validation set.

 The dataset is provided in KAGGLE, in the link https://www.kaggle.com/datasets/oleksandershevchenko/ship-classification-dataset/data .